Respiratory infection advice to home care service providers

 Acute respiratory infection (ARI) safety measures for home care service providers

-In-home care service providers should maintain vigilance to prevent the introduction of acute respiratory infections (ARI), including COVID-19, influenza, and Respiratory Syncytial Virus (RSV) into a person's home.
+Some home care clients may be at higher risk of severe illness if they develop ARIs.
+In-home care service providers should maintain vigilance to prevent the introduction of acute respiratory infections (ARI), including COVID-19, influenza, and respiratory syncytial virus (RSV) into a person's home.

 Providers should undertake their own risk assessments to determine safe delivery of services.
-These should take into consideration the prevalence of COVID-19, influenza and RSV in the community, vaccination status of both staff and clients, and types of services being provided.
+These should consider the levels of COVID-19, influenza and RSV in the community, vaccination status of both staff and clients, and types of services being provided.

 Staff should ask clients about symptoms on arrival.
 If staff become aware of a client with symptoms, arrangements should be made for COVID-19 testing, or referral to a general practitioner as required.